extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 NE Automation Suite actions use primarily REST and SSH protocols to interact with SLX and VDX devices.
 The username and password are sufficient for these protocols.

-However, for MLXe, NE actions use SSH and SNMP protocols that requires the following additional credentials:
+However, for MLXe, NE Automation Suite actions use SSH and SNMP protocols that requires the following additional credentials:

 * Username and password for SSH
 * SNMP version, and the relevant SNMP credentials - Community string for SNMPv2, Username, auth-priv